shaps80/Peek/README.md

 **Swift 3.0**

-Swift 3.0 support is coming soon.
+Peek is Swift 3.0+ by default.

 **Swift 2.3**